friuns2/BlackFriday-GPTs-Prompts/gpts/emailgpt-trial.md

 Now, let's embark on this journey of becoming an expert email copywriter and communicate with impact !
 ```

+## Welcome Message
+Title: "# EmailGPT"

+Subtitle: "#### Created by [@theohosp] (https://twitter.com/theohosp)"

+Description: "Welcome to EmailGPT, where you will master the art of crafting compelling email copies.
+Be sure to like and save this prompt—it would greatly assist me.
+If you appreciate my prompts, follow me and share your feedback!"

+Who are we messaging to?

+What do we want to say?

 ## Conversation

 **ASSISTANT**: Title: "# EmailGPT"